 Pretrial services officers conduct pretrial investigations, the findings of which help determine whether suspects should be released before their trial.
 When suspects are released before their trial, pretrial services officers supervise them to make sure they adhere to the terms of their release and that they show up for trial.
 In most jurisdictions, including the Federal courts system, probation officers perform the functions of pretrial services officers.

-Probation officers and correctional treatment specialists work with criminal offenders, some of whom may be dangerous.
-While supervising offenders, they usually interact with many other individuals, such as family members and friends of their clients, who may be angry, upset, or difficult to work with.
-Workers may be assigned to fieldwork in high-crime areas or in institutions where there is a risk of violence or communicable disease.
+Probation officers and correctional treatment specialists work with probationers and parolees.
+While supervising individuals, they may interact with others, such as family members and friends of their clients, who may be upset or difficult to work with.
+Workers may be assigned to fieldwork in high-crime areas or in institutions where there is a risk of violence.

 Education & Training Required